ruseman/javatest/README.md

 -
 * Tim Miller - Primary developer
 * Google - Development of the Guava and GSON libraries
-* Gradleware - Development of Gradle
+* Gradleware - Development of Gradle, which has made dependency management and build distribution so much easier
 * [StackOverflow](http://stackoverflow.com/) - A fantastic community that I've relied on for years